Onyxmoon/3dcg/Meilenstein-2/README.md

+## Sources and third-party licenses

+### Music

+Watching You from the Pogo.
+All rights reserved by Pogo.
+Available free of charge at [Bandcamp](https://pogomix.bandcamp.com/album/weightless)

+### Fonts

+#### Harabara Mais Demo

+Font Demo available only on the website Dafont.
+No other site is authorized to distribute this font.
+This source is not free for commercial use.
+For full font and commercial use license, please contact the author.

+More info send email to: [harabarafont@gmail.com](mailto:harabarafont@gmail.com)

+#### Ageo Personal Use

+Thanks for your appreciation!
+This font is made for personal use.
+If you want a commercial version, you can get it at [ekobimantara.com/sansserif/ageo/](https://ekobimantara.com/sansserif/ageo/)

+Check also our deep discounted products at our website super sale here: [ekobimantara.com/super-sale/](

 ## License

 Copyright 2020 Philipp Borucki.<br/>
 This project is licensed under a proprietary license and is limited to the restrictions of intellectual property rights for academic writing and submission of laboratory work.

 ***